Jump to section

 Get to know what it means to be neurodivergent and educate your teams about neurodiversity.

 Leaders and team members can familiarize themselves with neurodiversity to foster a culture of understanding and empathy.
-This involves recognizing the unique challenges and strengths that neurodivergent individuals bring to the workplace.
+This involves recognizing the unique challenges and strengths that neurodivergent individuals may experience in traditional work environments.

 Provide flexible support systems